Health Policy & Management

 In addition to the online application form, candidates are also required to upload the following documents:

-- Official transcripts of degree results
+- Official transcripts of degree results and photocopies of qualifications

-- Letter of funding (if applicable)
+- Letter of funding (where applicable)

 Up-to-date information about course fees can be found at the Academic Registry.

 For further information on the programme please contact the MSc Course Director, Dr Carlos Bruen, Centre for Health Policy & Management, Trinity College Dublin, Ireland